brightcodesgh/Secure-Auth/README.md

 Refresh token mechanism for seamless token renewal and long-lived sessions.

-Used crypto for secure token generation and sensitive data handling (e.g., OTPs or email confirmations).
+Used crypto for secure token generation and sensitive data handling

 Middleware to protect private routes and verify tokens.

-Role-based access (admin/user) enforced via middleware.

 Frontend (React + Vite):